Code of Conduct

 Bigotry, Hateful Speech, and Harassment

 Camp Feral is dedicated to providing a harassment-free convention experience for all, regardless of age, race, gender, gender identity or expression, sexual orientation, disability, physical appearance, or personal beliefs.
 We do not tolerate harassment of any kind of convention campers, volunteers, staff, or guests; harassment is considered a serious breach of this code of conduct.
-This policy applies equally to campers, staff, and agents of Camp Feral.
-If someone requests to be left alone, respect their wishes.
-Individuals experiencing harassment should contact any member of Feral staff as soon as possible.
+This policy applies equally to campers, staff, and agents of Camp Feral and applies to both at-camp and year round behavior.

 Wearing or displaying garments, costumes, or signage that are deemed by Camp Feral to communicate hostile messaging or sentiment is not permitted anywhere at camp.
 Individuals in violation of this policy will be required to remove such items.

-Out of respect for indigenous peoples (remember, we’re in Algonquin Provincial Park), articles of clothing that are perceived as indigenous cultural appropriation such as headdresses or ceremonial dress will be prohibited at Camp Feral!
+Out of respect for indigenous peoples (remember, we’re in Algonquin Provincial Park), articles of clothing that are perceived as indigenous cultural appropriation such as headdresses or ceremonial dress will be prohibited at Camp Feral.

 Camp Activities